mrismanaziz/Reforestation/README.md

-## Why does a Moon-rock taste better than an Earth-rock?
-Because it's a little meteor.
+## I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.